4. THE JOURNEY TO THE WEST

 Port Said, statue of Ferdinand de Lesseps

-Liner Président Doumer – Yan wrote on the back of the photo “1938, boat I took to arrive in France
+Liner Président Doumer – Yan wrote on the back of the photo “1938, liner I took to arrive in France“

 Arrived in Marseille on 17 March 1938

-Disembarkation in Marseille, an obligatory crossing point for all arrivals from the Middle Country, then the train and finally Paris, Gare de Lyon.
-In March 1938, Yan had his first Parisian residency, at 123 Boulevard Saint-Michel, next to the Sorbonne and in the heart of the Latin Quarter.
+Landing in Marseille, the usual entry point for all arrivals from China, before taking the train to Paris, arriving at Gare de Lyon.
+In March 1938, Yan experienced his first Parisian residence: a modest attic room at 123 Boulevard Saint-Michel, close to the Sorbonne and at the very heart of the Latin Quarter.